 Students will "shadow" a respiratory therapist in a professional health care environment to get an idea of what the profession is like.

 Ask for permission and then make arrangements to spend at least two hours with this professional during clinical duties.
-This requirement may be fulfilled after applying to the program, but must the form must be received before a decision will be made to accept the student.
-Lawrence Memorial Hospital is a great option for students in Lawrence.
+This requirement may be fulfilled after applying to the program, but documentation must be received before a decision will be made to accept the student.
+LMH Health is a great option for students in Lawrence, Kansas.

 All individuals admitted to the program will be asked to verify that they can meet the technical standards with or without accommodation(s).
-Applicants who disclose a disability are considered for admission if they are otherwise qualified.
+Applicants who disclose a disability are considered for admission if otherwise qualified.

 The Joint Commission requires all incoming students to submit and provide a new background check report to KU.
 This one-time fee must be paid by the student directly to the company performing the background investigation.

-An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. as a permanent resident.
+An applicant is considered an international student if they require a visa, currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. as a permanent resident.
 Additional requirements and documentation are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

-All students in respiratory care are required to have a strong command of the English language to ensure a successful experience in the program, to be properly prepared for employment after graduation, and also to ensure patient safety.
+English Language Proficiency: all students in respiratory care are required to have strong command of the English language to ensure a successful experience in the program, to be properly prepared for employment after graduation, and also to ensure patient safety.
 Students must meet the communication component of the technical standards in order to effectively communicate critical information to other health professionals and to the patient.

-Special language requirements apply to any student who does not possess English as his/her native language, or who has not earned a baccalaureate degree (or higher) from an institution in one of the following countries – United States, Great Britain, Ireland, Australia, New Zealand, or English-speaking provinces in Canada.
+Special language requirements apply to any student whose native language is not English or who has not earned a baccalaureate degree (or higher) from an institution in one of the following countries: United States, Great Britain, Ireland, Australia, New Zealand, or English-speaking provinces in Canada.